azibn/automated_exocomet_hunt/README.md

     python batch_analyse.py hlsp_tess-spoc_tess_phot_0000000270577175-s0006_tess_v1_lc.fits

 The script has multiple arguments that you can call (number of threads, output file location, smoothing method from `wotan` etc), where some are mandatory.
 For more information on these flags, run the script with `-h`.

+## `injection_testing`

+This script runs an injection test on a user-specified (default 100000) number of lightcurves between a magnitude range.
+The depths of the injected comets are random.

+**Note: This is currently only for the `.pkl` files.
+I have not yet made it compatible with other file types.**

 ## Integration with `lightkurve`